aeszyman/athletes-of-piety/syllabus.md

 ###### Week 8
 **March 4: _The Lives of Simeon Stylites_**

-* _The Life and Daily Mode of Living of Blessed Simeon the Stylite_ by Antonios. required text (assignment)
 * _The Syriac Life of Saint Simeon Stylites_. required text (assignment)
 * Brandie Ratliff, “The Stylites of Syria,” in _Byzantium and Islam: Age of Transition_, ed.
 Helen C. Evans and Brandie Ratliff (New Haven, Conn.; London: Yale University Press, 2012). e-reserve (background)